Publish Test Results task

 Test result format

 |(Required) Specify the format of the results files you want to publish.
 The following formats are supported:

 - CTest, JUnit, NUnit 2, NUnit 3, Visual Studio Test (TRX) and xUnit 2

 Test results files

 |(Required) Use this to specify one or more test results files.

 - You can use a single-folder wildcard (

-- Multiple paths can be specified, separated by a semicolon.
+- Multiple paths can be specified, separated by a newline.

 - Additionally accepts minimatch patterns.

 |(Optional) Folder to search for the test result files.